vladidit/simple-search/README.md

     /* define fields and their weights
     * If you do not need to assign special weight for certain fields - you can leave array value just as field name and Simple Search will assign 1 as weight to this field
-    * Weight is a rating for every unique occurence of requested word in field.
-So if word present in two grammar form in one field - Simple Search will operate this occurensies as one.
+    * Weight is a rating for every unique occurrence of requested word in field.
+So if word present in two grammar form in one field - Simple Search will operate this occurrences as one.
     * For example, rating of field value ('prawn prawns') will be the same as field value ('prawn') of ('prawns').
     * As a result of search Simple Search give a summary rating for each row in table or model.
 This value is main parameter to order search results.
-    * Row in table with occurance of requested word only in title will get lower rating then next row with occurancies in 'title' and 'summary', or 'description'.
+    * Row in table with occurrence of requested word only in title will get lower rating then next row with occurrences in 'title' and 'summary', or 'description'.
     */

     'fields' => [